Heartland Harmony

 3-Day Course • Full Work Trade • Staying on Farm

-21 hours of study = 42 hours of work exchange
+18 hours of lessons = 36 hours of work exchange

-This work exchange program has been informed by my own experience as a work exchanger at various places and phases of life, which allowed me to have valuable experiences I may not otherwise have had.
-It is designed with great care and is intended to give more folks an opportunity to access this education, while ensuring the offering is still properly valued.
+The exchange program has been informed by my own experience as a work exchanger at various places and phases of life, which allowed me to have valuable experiences I may not otherwise have had.
+It is designed with care and intended to increase access this education, while ensuring the offering is still properly valued.

 "If you have an interest in learning bioregional willow basketry from a very skilled and silly weaver, I can't recommend Anni enough.
 I was blessed with the opportunity to do a work trade on Anni's farm in exchange for a private three-day basket weaving lesson.